Charles Gildon

 Charles Gildon (c.
-1665 – 1 January 1724), was an English hack writer who was, by turns, a translator, biographer, essayist, playwright, poet, author of fictional letters, fabulist, short story author, and critic.
-He provided the source for many lives of Restoration figures, although he appears to have propagated or invented numerous errors with them.
-He is remembered best as a target of Alexander Pope's in both Dunciad and the Epistle to Dr. Arbuthnot and an enemy of Jonathan Swift's.
-Gildon's biographies are, in many cases, the only biographies available, but they have nearly without exception been shown to have wholesale invention in them.
-Because of Pope's caricature of Gildon, but also because of the sheer volume and rapidity of his writings, Gildon has come to stand as the epitome of the hired pen and the literary opportunist.
+1665 – 1 January 1724), was an English hack writer and translator.
+He produced biographies, essays, plays, poetry, fictional letters, fables, short stories, and criticism.
+He is remembered best as a target of Alexander Pope in Pope's Dunciad and his Epistle to Dr. Arbuthnot and as an enemy of Jonathan Swift.
+Due to Pope's caricature of Gildon as well as the volume and rapidity of his writings, Gildon has become the epitome of the hired pen and literary opportunist.

-Biography
+He is a literary source for many biographies of Restoration figures, although he appears to have propagated or introduced errors.
+Gildon's biographies are often the only biographies available, but they have often been shown to have invention in them.

+Early life

 Gildon was born in Gillingham, Dorset to a Roman Catholic family that had been active in support of the Royalist side during the English Civil War.
 While one of Charles's cousins, Joseph, would become a Catholic priest, Charles's parents fled to France, and Charles was educated at Douai.
 He left college without ordination and moved to England in 1684, at the age of 19.
 Two years later, he moved to London, where he immediately spent or lost his patrimony.
 Two years after that, in 1688, he married a woman without money.
 He almost immediately turned to writing as a method of getting money.